mnebuerquo/add-my-account/readme.md

 is done, but it is very easy for a skilled admin to remove my account.

-I considered having a separate config.sh file for setting username, key url, and other options, but that would require downloading another file from github, and wouldn't really change what's necessary to make this work for someone else.
-I think to use this for your own login tool, just fork my repo and change the variables in the script.
+I considered having a separate config.sh file for setting username, key url, and other options.
+That would require downloading another file from github, and wouldn't really change what's necessary to make this work for someone else.
+You'd still have to fork the repo to change the configuration file.
+I think it's best to just have the configuration variables in the first few lines of the script, with a comment.
+Fork this repo and use it for your own purposes.

 ## Links